Pokal

 PRIZE LIST C: Prizes offered for challenges about the strand model (volume VI)

 Challenge C 15: Check the six basic lepton tangles and estimate their ropelengths.
 Prize: a surprise.
-The result is worth publication.
+The result is worth publishing.

 Challenge C 17: Confirm or invalidate the new W and Z tangles defined with the help of strands.
 Prize: a surprise.
-The result is worth publication.
+The result is worth publishing.

 Top